The cornerstone of homeopathy – that of treating like with like – has its origins in the distant past, at least as far back as Ancient Greece.

-Homeopathy was founded by Samuel Hahnemann in the late eighteenth century (1755-1843).
+Hippocrates discussed two ways of healing – with likes or with contraries.
+Modern homeopathy was rediscovered by Samuel Hahnemann in the late eighteenth century (1755-1843).
 He became interested in this idea because he thought that medical systems cures were too harsh and did more harm than good.

 How does Homeopathy work?

 The purpose of homeopathy is to restore the body to a healthy balance.
-The symptoms of a disease is the body’s own defensive attempt to correct the imbalance.
+The symptoms of a disease are the body’s own defensive attempt to correct the imbalance.

 Homeopathy is very popular in Europe and pharmacists in France are required to have homeopathic remedies available along with more traditional prescriptions.
 In the UK homeopathic hospitals and clinics are part of their health care system.
 It is practised in many other countries as well.
 Homeopathy was restricted in the US after the formation of the American Medical Association who tried to close down and restrict alternative practices.
 However, it has started to become used again since the 60s and is becoming increasingly popular There have been a number of studies done on homeopathic medicine.
 One of the most celebrated is the British Medical Journal’s large analysis over 25 years published in 1991 which found the evidence was sufficient to establish homeopathy as a regular treatment for certain indications.

 Please call (416)463-2911 to book an appointment with Usha Passi, Registered Homeopath in Ontario.